gbuurman/ibis4manual/docs/source/gettingStarted/helloIbis.rst

 	   </Adapter>
    </Configuration>

+* The above mentioned xml can be used on Windows and Mac OSX

 Frank
 -----

-The outer part of it reads:
+The outer part reads:

   .. code-block:: XML